vlabella/GLE/doc/README.txt

 GLE Readme
 ==========

-This document contains instructions on how to compile, install, and run GLE4.
+This document contains instructions on how to compile, install, and run GLE.

 Supported platforms: Windows, Linux, Mac OS/X, Unix, OS/2.